louisleclair/CS433_ML_project1/ReadMe.md

 To reproduce our results you must folllow these instructions step by step:

 1. Be sure to have `Numpy` installed.
 This is the only external library we used.
-2. Download the `train.csv` and `test.csv` and put them in the /data folder.
+2. Download the `train.csv` and `test.csv` and put them in the data folder.
 3. Be sure to have all auxiliary modules with the `run.py` file.
 4. Once you download all the files, you need to go to the directory `src` where the script is.
 5. Run python script - `run.py`